openl2m/openl2m/docs/roadmap.rst

 * change user model, from standard user mode with separate profile table, to a new user class that has it all :-)

-* support for Arista device via the eApi.
+* support for Arista devices via the eApi (low priority, as the SNMP driver provides all needed functionality)

 * IPv6 support, both for switch snmp access, and other informational tables.